fusioncharts/blazor-fusioncharts/README.md

 ## Fixes

 ### Time Series Method
-setDataStore() : This mehtod is specific to Time Series Charts which takes data and schema from as input from the external files and creates a data source and a data table so as to render the chart.
+setDataStore() : This method is used in TimeSeries and FusionGrid, this method takes data and schema from as input from the external files and creates a data source and a data table so as to render the chart.

 Initially an empty data source is created in the Index.razor file as shown:
 ```